-*A Table of Contents for the portfolio.
-NOTE: The TOC does not count toward the maximum of 20 pages.
+- A Table of Contents for the portfolio.
+(Note: The TOC does not count toward the 15-page limit.)

-* A reflective statement that summarizes the nominee’s teaching and learning philosophy, strategies, and objectives.
-(1 - 2 pages, 1” margins, minimum 12-point font)
+- A reflective statement that summarizes the nominee’s teaching and learning philosophy, strategies, and objectives.
+(1 - 2 pages).

-* A brief summary of 2 - 3 innovative teaching artifacts or practices used in the classroom to promote student success.
-(1 page, 1” margins, minimum 12-point font)
+- A brief summary of 2 - 3 innovative teaching artifacts or practices used in the classroom to promote student success.

-Note: All documents must be combined into a single pdf file and submitted by email no later than Dec.
-5, 2016.
-Portfolios that exceed 20 pages or do not meet formatting requirements will not be accepted.
+Note: All documents must be combined into a SINGLE pdf file and uploaded through the Regents Portfolio Submission System.
+Portfolios that exceed 15 pages or do not meet formatting requirements will not be accepted.